Isle of Skye Sightseeing & Accommodation

 are open all year.
 The Visitor Centre is open daily 9am - 5.30pm from

-Special events take place here throughout the year, as well as monthly food fairs.
+Special events take place here throughout the year.

 Also known as Caisteal Chamuis (Castle Camus), Knock Castle is located just off the main Broadford road on the way to Armadale (easily visible from the road).
 Only ruins are left of this old MacDonald stronghold but it is said to be haunted by a 'Green Lady'.
 Some of the stone was removed in 1825 to build Knock Farm.